adamlek/distributional-semantics/README.md

 Text

-		line1: In 1950, Alan Turing published an article titled "Computing Machinery and Intelligence".
-		line2: Australia Australian applied linguistics took as its target the applied linguistics of mother tongue teaching and teaching English to immigrants.
+		Australia Australian applied linguistics took as its target the applied linguistics of mother tongue teaching and teaching English to immigrants.
 		The Australia tradition shows a strong influence of continental Europe and of the USA, rather than of Britain.
 		Applied Linguistics Association of Australia (ALAA) was established at a national congress of applied linguists held in August 1976.
 		ALAA holds a joint annual conference in collaboration with the Association for Applied Linguistics in New Zealand (ALANZ). and applied components.